Support

 - Reorder results by pressing and dragging

-- Delete individual results by swiping left
+- Delete individual results by swiping far left

 - Delete all saved results from the menu button